 3. To render to the church board a monthly report on the number of interests received and the number followed up.
 When an interest is sufficiently developed, it should be shared with the pastor.

-A Disfellowshipped Church Officer
+A Church Officer Removed from Church Membership

-When a church officer is disfellowshipped from the church and is subsequently readmitted to church membership, this action does not reinstate the individual to the former office.
+When a church officer is removed from membership in the church and is subsequently readmitted to church membership, this action does not reinstate the individual to the former office.

 Induction Service